 Best Things To Do In the Faroe Islands

-The islands (18 major islands, 779 total islands) and are an autonomous country of Denmark; the people speak Faroese and Danish, and their currency is the Faroese krona.
+The islands (18 major islands, 779 total islands) are an autonomous country of Denmark; the people speak Faroese and Danish, and their currency is the Faroese krona.
 That’s the Faroe Islands in a nutshell, folks.
-And, while everyone and their little dog too, is flocking to Iceland right now, the #AdventurePartnerForLife and I recently opted for its little-known neighbor, the Faroe Islands.
+And, while everyone and their little dog, too, are flocking to Iceland right now, the #AdventurePartnerForLife and I recently opted for its little-known neighbor, the Faroe Islands.

 Iceland admittedly has more diverse natural landscapes, but the Faroe Islands are environmentally similar in many ways and equally stunning.
-So what to do in Faroe Islands, a place you’d never heard of until now have to offer an insatiable wanderluster?
+So what to do in the Faroe Islands, a place you’d never heard of until now, have to offer an insatiable wanderluster?
 Or just a curious traveler?

 Sheep

 It may not seem like a highlight, but it quickly becomes one.
-I, myself, was immediately surprised and delighted, all in one fun, little package.
+I was immediately surprised and delighted, all in one fun little package.
 They’re kind of hippie, free-range sheep.
 (Not like those trimmed, perfectly coiffed Scottish sheep.)
 And they’re everywhere.

 If you go in May when we did, you have the added excitement of seeing the spring lambs.
 In fact, here’s a whole Faroese sheep collage for you: